 - What types of clients do you work with?

 - What types of clients do you NOT work with?

 - Where can I find testimonials from former clients?

-Important: Take time to review testimonials from former one-to-one clients who worked with the coach.
+Important: Take the time to review testimonials from former one-one-one clients who have worked with the coach in the past.
 As I share in this Forbes article, many career coaches will deceptively market testimonials from job seekers who participated in a free webinar or course.
-This is why I prefer to collect all of my client reviews on LinkedIn; I want to enable prospective clients to click through and confirm each reviewers’ legitimacy.
-Moreover, you will repeatedly find proof that my clients successfully landed jobs at Meta and other top tech companies.
+This is why I prefer to collect all of my client reviews on LinkedIn, because I want to enable prospective clients to click through and confirm each reviewer’s legitimacy.
+Moreover, with a little digging, you can repeatedly find proof that my clients successfully landed jobs at Meta and other top tech companies.

 Also, if you are unsure about how much to invest in career coaching services, read this article I authored on the topic.
 Additionally, if you are looking to hire an executive resume writer specifically, read this article I authored for Forbes on four things to consider before hiring one.
 Number two is particularly important for executives!